venkataravuri/ai-ml-notes/docs/stats/probability.md

 Probability distribution depends on a number of factors such as distribution's mean (average), standard deviation, skewness, and kurtosis.

+A probability distribution is an idealized frequency distribution.

+A frequency distribution describes a specific sample or dataset.
+It’s the number of times each possible value of a variable occurs in the dataset.

 Using response variable’s probability distribution we can answer a lot of analytical questions.
 We tend to collect a huge amount of data, fit the complex models to find interesting insights.
 In some cases, collecting data itself is a costly process.
 At times we have data for only the response variable.
 Instead of spending a lot of time and effort on collecting information in such a situation, a simple approach like distribution analysis can provide us more insights into the problem.

 Probability distributions are divided into two types: **discrete** and **continuous**.